Levels of language proficiency on resumes

 - C2: Proficient/Native-Like

-If you are applying for a job in the EU or if your employer recognizes the CEFR as its preferred framework, you should use these levels of language proficiency resume frameworks.
+If you are applying for a job in the EU or if your employer recognizes the CEFR as its preferred framework, you should use these levels of language proficiency on your resume.

 Interagency Language Roundtable (ILR)